JavierSegoviaCordoba/run-blocking-kmp/suspend-test/MODULE.md

 # Module suspend-test

-`suspendTest` function for all Kotlin Multiplatform Targets
+`suspendTest` function for all Kotlin Multiplatform targets

 ### Download from MavenCentral